 When an instrument is payable in installments, the cause of action on each installment accrues on the day following the date the installment is due.
 Consequently, where money is payable in installments, the statute of limitations begins to run against the cause of action for the recovery of an unpaid installment at the time it is payable.
 Moreover, when a note contains an acceleration clause, the statute does not begin to run on installments not yet due until the creditor, by some affirmative act, manifests his election to declare the entire sum due.

 Therefore, a promissory note that calls for monthly interest payments only for two years and the balance, including the unpaid principal sum, at the expiration of two years, is not due until the principal sum is due at the end of the two-year period.
-Assuming the holder did not declare the principal amount due earlier than the end of the two-year period under the acceleration clause, the six-year limitations period under Commercial Code 3118(a) does not begin to run against the principal sum, until the principal sum becomes due at the end of the two year period.
+Assuming the holder did not declare the principal amount due earlier than the end of the two-year period under the acceleration clause, the limitations period does not begin to run against the principal sum, until the principal sum becomes due at the end of the two year period.

 Caveat: If the note is secured by a deed of trust or mortgage containing a power of sale, following the exercise of the power of sale via judicial foreclosure, the limitations period is shortened to three months after the date of sale.

-This summary illustrates the difficulty of determining when the statute of limitations has run on any particular note because it will be determined by note’s exact terms and the conduct of the parties following breach.
+This summary illustrates the difficulty of determining when the statute of limitations has run on any particular promissory note because it will be determined by note’s exact terms and the conduct of the parties following breach.
 In view of this difficulty, the statute of limitations should always be pleaded as a defense to prevent waiver.

 Mr. Daymude consults with clients and accepts cases involving instruments in writing, including promissory notes.
 For other types of cases accepted, please scroll the Home and My Practice pages.
 If you are seeking a legal consultation or representation, call Michael Daymude at 818-971-9409.